Notes on Theory of Distributed Systems: RMR complexity

 For randomized algorithms, Hendler and Woelfel~\cite{HendlerW2011} have an algorithm that uses $O(\log n/\log \log n)$ expected RMRs against an adaptive adversary, beating the deterministic lower bound.
 This is the best possible for an adaptive adversary, due to a matching lower bound of Giakkoupis and Woelfel~\cite{GiakkoupisW2012RMR} that holds even for systems that provide compare-and-swap objects.

-For an oblivious adversary, an algorithm of Giakkoupis and Woelfel~\cite{GiakkoupisW2014} achieves $O(1$) expected RMRs in the DSM model.
-With compare-and-swap, a more recent algorithm of Giakkoupis and Woelfel~\cite{GiakkoupisW2017} gives $O(1)$ expected RMRs in the CC model.
+For an oblivious adversary, an algorithm of Giakkoupis and Woelfel~\cite{GiakkoupisW2014} achieves $O(1$) expected RMRs using compare-and-swap in the DSM model.
+A more recent algorithm of Giakkoupis and Woelfel~\cite{GiakkoupisW2017} gives the same $O(1)$ expected RMRs in the CC model; this also uses compare-and-swap.
 Curiously, there also exist linearizable $O(1)$-RMR implementations of CAS from registers in this model~\cite{GolabHHW2012}; however, it is not clear that these implementations can be combined with the Giakkoupis-Woelfel algorithm to give $O(1)$ expected RMRs using registers, because variations in scheduling of randomized implementations may produce subtle conditioning that gives different behavior from actual atomic objects in the context of a randomized algorithm~\cite{GolabHW2011}.